 * PLEASE SUBSCRIBE TO OUR MONTHLY NEWSLETTER FOR UPDATES, NOTICES AND SPECIAL EVENTS *

-Over the past months, we have been fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
+Since the new year, we have been fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
 Your help is affirming to us that you value our Mission and the quality and service of our food and baked goods.
 Without the contributions you and so many of your friends have made, Reality Kitchen Nonprofit would not have been able to reopen our doors and continue operations.
 For that, and so much more, we are very grateful and thank you, so much !
-Every Wednesday, Thursday and Friday from 10 am until 3 pm you can get your bread and pastries and other baked goodies, as well as our food menu.

 The donations we received from ReMax Integrity Foundation and Thabet Investments allowed us to find a professional deep cleaning service, CleanMex Inc. to clean and sanitize our entire facility.
 This was important to assure our staff and customers a safe work environment for us to begin returning back to production and employment.